 I’m beyond excited and honored to have Mallory from DITY Mama sharing her expertise in today’s post.
 She amazes me with her knowledge and helpfulness when it comes to doing a DITY move—she does it all with so much grace and confidence, and thrives when she’s sharing her wisdom with others.

 She’s done 12 DITY moves in a dozen years, and is already gearing up for another move this summer.
-She’s seen it all, done it all, and is here to help you get the ball rolling.
+She’s seen it all, done it all, and is here to help you get the ball rolling, and is going to show you how to move like a pro!
 Absolutely give her a follow on Instagram, and check out her story highlights for excellent how-to videos.

 For those who aren’t in the military, DITY stands for a Do-It-Yourself move.
-This means you choose to do everything yourself during a PCS (permanent change of station or move) instead of using the government and its contracting offices.
+This means you choose to do everything yourself during a PCS (permanent change of station or move) instead of using the government, and its contracting offices, and military moving companies.

 For some, a DITY is a choice, but sometimes it’s the only option due to availability and/or timeline.